RedStoneCoin/redstone-rs/README.md

 If it is a critical vulnerability that must be not known please contact us on redstonecrypto@gmail.com

 # Contributors
-(Toni Dev)[https://github.com/Toni-d-e-v] - Founder and primary developer of redstone (Leo Cornelius)[https://github.com/leocornelius] - Core contributor to Redstone and secuirty advisary to the redstone team
+- [Toni Dev](https://github.com/Toni-d-e-v) - Founder and primary developer of redstone
+- [Leo Cornelius](https://github.com/leocornelius) - Core contributor to Redstone and secuirty advisary to the redstone team
+- This could be you!

 If you feel we have missed you out from this section please open an Issue or PR!
 Rest assured it is not intentional.
 We welcome new contributors and team members.
 Please join our discord to get up to date, and feel free to open PRs and issues.
 Please be civil, developers are only human :)